squinkylabs/SquinkyVCV/docs/vco-optimization.md

 * Fundamental VCO-1, all outputs patched, digital: 798 -> 187.8 (X4.2)
 * Fundamental VCO-1, saw only, digital: 489 -> 83.7 (X5.8)
 * Fundamental VCO-1, saw only, analog: 270 -> 83 (X2.3)

+## Addendum for EV3 VCO

+When we looked at EvenVCO, we found many of the same issues as we found in Fundamental VCO-1.
+The same extremely slow trig and exponential functions that we replaced with lookup tables.
+Work was being done for waveforms that weren't patched.

+But some other things were different.
+Since EvenVCO is a MinBLEP VCO, it does not need anti-alias filters (as such).
+The existing MinBLEP code is quite efficient.
+But in the VCO we did achieve significant speedup by getting rid of the one routine that generates all the waves, and instead have dedicated routines for each waveform.
+This eliminated a lot of conditional branching.

+While EvenVCO is already quite efficient, it was still worthwhile to make it faster.
+We believe out triple version uses about the same CPU as a single instance of EvenVCO.